Saint Barthélemy: Geography

-Approximately 250 km east of Puerto Rico and the nearer Virgin Islands, St. Barthélemy lies immediately southeast of the islands of Saint Martin and Anguilla.
-St. Barthélemy is separated from Saint Martin by the Saint-Barthélemy Channel.
-It lies northeast of Saba and St Eustatius, and north of St Kitts.
+About 250 km east of Puerto Rico and the nearer Virgin Islands, St. Barthélemy is immediately southeast of the islands of Saint Martin and Anguilla.
+It is separated from Saint Martin by the Saint-Barthélemy Channel.
+It lies northeast of Saba and St Eustatius and north of St Kitts.

 Several smaller uninhabited islands lie offshore, the largest of which are Île Fourchue, Île Coco, Île Chevreau (Île Bonhomme), Île Frégate, Île Toc Vers, Île Tortue, Roche Plate (Table à Diable) and Mancel ou la Poule et les Poussins.

 There are numerous smaller islets, such as La Petite Islette, L'Îlet au Vent, Île Pelé, Île le Boulanger, Roche le Bœuf, Île Petit Jean, L'Âne Rouge, Les Gros Islets, La Baleine des Gros Islets, Pain de Sucre, Les Baleines du Pain de Sucre, Fourmis, Les Petit Saints, Roches Roubes, Les Baleines de Grand Fond and Les Grenadins.

 Marine areas

 St. Barthélemy forms, with St. Martin, Anguilla, and Dog Island, a distinct group that lies upon the western edge of a flat bank of soundings composed chiefly of shells, sand, and coral.
 From St. Barthélemy, the bank extends east-southeast, ending in a small tongue or spit.
 It is separated from the main bank by a narrow length of deep water.
 East of the island, the edge of the bank lies 22 km away.

 Grande Saline Bay provides temporary anchorage for small vessels while Colombier Bay, to the northwest, has a 4 fathoms patch near mid-entrance.
 In the bight of St. Jean Bay, there is a narrow cut through the reef.
 The north and east sides of the island are fringed, to a short distance from the shore, by a visible coral reef.
 Reefs are mostly in shallow waters and are clearly visible.
 The coastal areas abound with beaches and many of these have offshore reefs, some of which are part of a marine reserve.

 The marine reserve, founded in 1999, covers more than 1000 ha of protected and vulnerable habitats, bays, and islands, and includes a zone that is restricted to scientific observations only.
 As the sea surrounding the St. Barthélemy is rich in coral reefs and other precious marine life, the area has been declared a protected area since 1996.
 Environmental awareness is quite pronounced in St. Barthélemy and is promoted by the Environmental Commission.